What is mediation?

 What style of mediation do you use?

-There are several styles of mediation.
-I use a facilitative form of mediation, where we work together in the same room, and address questions based on your priorities and the real-world implications of decisions.
-In the style of mediation I use, lawyers are not present and we all work together.
-My job is to provide a structure, make sure you have addressed what needs to be addressed, and help keep the conversation on track.
+I use a facilitative form of mediation, where we work together in the same room to address questions based on your priorities and the real-world implications of alternative decisions.
+In the style of mediation I use, lawyers are not present in the room but are available to provide you with advice as needed.
+Lawyers also prepare the legal paperwork that gives effect to your agreements.
+My job is to provide a structure, make sure you have addressed what needs to be addressed, help keep the conversation on track, and transmit the details of your agreements to your lawyers.
 Most clients find this to be a safe, efficient, and effective method for reaching agreements in a private and unpressured environment.

 How do we address our finances in divorce mediation?